 Question: How does Arccos tell a practice swing from a real swing?

 Answer: The sensors have been upgraded and now sense the impact of a swing both physically and in terms of sound.

 Question: What is the difference between Arccos Caddie 2nd and 3rd Generations?

 Answer: There is no feature or technology difference between the two generations.
 The only difference is that the 3rd generation requires an annual $99 subscription with the first year included in the purchase price.
 Other than creating an annual income stream for the company, Arccos has not articulated any advantage to the consumer for the subscription.

-For those folks who want accurate on-course distances without the full technology system offered in Arccos Golf Caddie we recommend two fantastic GPS watches from Garmin.
-Click here for our Garmin golf gps watch review.
+For those folks who want accurate on-course distances without the full technology system offered in Arccos Golf Caddie, we recommend two great GPS watches from Garmin.
+Click here for our Garmin golf GPS watch review.